bolderbrush10/SearchlightAssault/README.md

 - Searchlight color controlled by circuit signals

-- Searchlight could possibly be set to only wander a 180 degree arc around its inital placement?
+- Searchlight could possibly be set to only wander a 180 degree arc around its initial placement?

 - Don't show searchlights in the turret coverage map mode